kellyy8/Pocket-Studio/README.md

 ### Step 4.
 Run the code.
 Run the project code in Xcode.
 Interact with the application in iOS Simulator.
+(Best configured for iPhone 14 Pro.)